nrfconnect/sdk-nrf/doc/nrf/libraries/networking/multicell_location.rst

    :depth: 2

 The Multicell location library provides a way to acquire the location of the device based on LTE cell measurements.
-The library uses HTTP requests to get the location from a configurable location service.
+The library uses REST requests to get the location from the selected location service.

 Overview
 ********

-The library uses LTE cell information such as :ref:`lte_lc_readme` library to generate HTTP requests.
+The library uses LTE cell information such as :ref:`lte_lc_readme` library to generate REST requests through either :ref:`lib_nrf_cloud_rest` or :ref:`lib_rest_client` depending on the selected service.
-The HTTP request is then sent using TLS to the configured location service.
+The REST request is then sent to the selected location service through TLS.

-When the location service has resolved the location based on the cell measurements provided in the request, it sends back an HTTP response to the device.
+When the location service has resolved the location based on the cell measurements provided in the request, it sends back an REST response to the device.
-After receiving the HTTP response, the Multicell location library parses the response and returns the location to the caller.
+After receiving the REST response, the Multicell location library parses the response and returns the location to the caller.

 The library supports the following location services: